scristofari/image-server/part6/PART6.md

 In the Makefile, we add 2 new commands.
 One is for the `multistage build` and the other is for the push on heroku.

-We use the multistage build, to have a tiny binarie ( from 300mo to 30mo ) Must easier to deploy.
+We use the multistage build, to have a tiny binary ( from 300mo to 30mo ) Much easier to deploy.

 ```go
 prod: